ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

   +====================+  +====================+  +======================+
 ~~~~~~~~~~

 The rest of this section will use a notation scheme to represent this tree.
 The parent (or trunk) node of the tree will be represented by a single integer, such as "1".
 Each child of that node will have an integer that identifies it, from 1 to the number of children.
 That child node will be uniquely identified by concatenating its integer to it's parents identifier with a dot in between, such as "1.1" and "1.2".
-Each node will be summarized by a tuple of three elements: Endpoint, Path, and Protocol.
+Each node will be summarized by a tuple of three elements: endpoint, path, and protocol.
 The above example can now be written more succinctly as:

 ~~~~~~~~~~
 1 [www.example.com:80, Any, TCP]